nadams5755/asus-configs/README.md

   background - port 9100's already in use, need to choose an alternate port (9101)

-  we include all the runtime options are to minimize memory usage
+  we include all the runtime options to minimize memory usage

 ## node_asus.sh startup script
 ```